-The behavioral condition where dogs eat their own poop is called Coprophagia, and it is actually a lot more common than one may think.
+The behavioral condition where dogs eat their own poop is called Coprophagia, and it is actually a lot more common than you may think.
 There is not one specific reason why your dog eats poop, but most cases can be narrowed down to a few.

 Why Do Dogs Eat Poop?

-Lack of Nutrients
+1. Lack of Nutrients

-In order to prevent this, make sure your dog is getting all the nutrients every day.
+In order to prevent this, make sure your dog is getting all the necessary nutrients daily.
 This means never missing any of their regular meals and giving them the recommended dog food portion.
 Not sure what the portion is?
 Consult with your vet.

 Note: Studies have shown that when dogs lack Vitamin B1, they are more likely to develop Coprophagia.
 Looking for fruits and vegetables with Vitamin B1?
 Try feeding your dog some pineapples, cucumbers, tomatoes or cantaloupe.